For the First Quarter of 2022

 In December, the MAP prices in Brazil had climbed to 858 USD/MT (up by almost 450 USD/MT) backed by global shortages.
 Even though the market was going through an off-season purchasing period, the prices were at record high levels in Brazil in Q4 2021.

 Suez Canal was blocked in the beginning of the year which caused logistic issues and increased the freight costs.
 However, the costs came down after China decided to suspend exports which strongly affected the phosphate prices as China is responsible for 30% of the global supply with 90 MMT of annual production.
 Exports were halted to build domestic stores of the chemical to ensure food supply in future.
 Exports from China were drastically reduced in 2021.
 Australia was impacted by the global shortage of monoammonium and diammonium phosphate grades- MAP and DAP, causing prices to rise in in the region to about 675 USD/MT excluding freight costs.
-The price hike for MAP also came after the prices of upstream ammonia increased as a result of soaring prices of natural gas.
+MAP prices increased after the prices of upstream ammonia increased as a result of soaring prices of natural gas.

 The natural gas shortage in Europe drove up the prices in the downstream fertilizer industries with an increase in the prices of ammonia, a key raw material in the production of MAP.
 Europe is mostly dependent on imports, but major phosphate producing countries like China and Russia reduced their exports, leading to a price increase in the region.